mongodb/specifications/source/crud/tests/README.md

 `client` with `models` and `ordered` set to false.
 Assert that the bulk write fails and returns a `BulkWriteError` (referred to as `bulkWriteError`).

-Assert that the length of `bulkWriteError.writeErrors` is 2.
+Assert that the length of `bulkWriteError.writeErrors` is 1.

+Assert that `bulkWriteError.error` is populated with an error with error code 8.

 Assert that a CommandStartedEvent was observed for the `getMore` command.